For over 12 years as a self-employed coach, I’ve had the honor of helping people with big hearts to hear and activate their true callings.

-- Getting you unstuck – today.
+- Getting you unstuck.

 My methods are informed by these approaches or beliefs:

-- Work should feel like play.
+- Work should feel joyful.
+And it is possible.

-- Former wallflower who now enjoys socializing, on my own introvert terms.
+- Former wallflower who enjoys socializing, on my own introvert terms.

 - Graduate of the Coaches Training Institute, accredited by ICF.
 (Loved it!)